 Rex has established the share gift plan for its executive directors and eligible employees.
-The share plan which has been offered since FY 2007 was offered to all the EBA groups and adopted by all the groups except the flight attendants who voted for an additional 0.45% increase of fixed salary in lieu of the 2% share plan.
-In FY 2010, the flight attendants have again opted for 3.5% increase of fixed salary in lieu of the 2% share gift.
-Additionally, groups which opted not to receive share gift in lieu of higher base salaries expanded to include the pilots and ASU EBA staff.
-The board has also decided that this plan will be offered to all non-EBA employees who are not the subject of an adverse recommendation by the Remuneration and Nomination Committee.
+From FY 2007 to FY 2009, the share gift plan was adopted by all the groups except the flight attendants.
+From FY 2010 to FY2012, 3 groups, namely the pilots, the flight attendants and the Airlines Services EBA staff opted not to receive share gift in lieu of higher base salaries.
+The board decided that this plan will be offered to all non-EBA employees who are not the subject of an adverse recommendation by the Remuneration and Nomination Committee.
 This plan is not based on any performance measures as it was established to show its recognition of employees' contribution to Rex by providing an opportunity to share in its future growth and profitability and to align the interests of the employees more closely with the interests of the shareholders.

-Eligible employees who accept an offer of shares under the share plan will be entitled to receive the equivalent of 2% of their base salary in shares each financial year until FY 2011.
+Eligible employees who accept an offer of shares under the share plan will be entitled to receive the equivalent of 2% of their base salary in shares each financial year.
 Such shares will be issued to eligible employees on the relevant award dates.
 Non eligible employees are given the opportunity to salary sacrifice amounts to acquire Rex shares, with allocation of shares equal to 2% of the their base salary.

-2011 \$'000 2010 \$'000
+2012 \$'000 2011 \$'000

 Cash flow hedge reserve

-Balance at 1 July 712 -
+Balance at 1 July - 712

-Gain arising during the year (net of tax) - 712

-Reclassification adjustment for amounts recognised in profit or loss (net of tax) (712) -
+Reclassification adjustment for amounts recognised in profit or loss (net of tax) - (712)

-Balance at 30 June - 712
+Balance at 30 June - -